cityofaustin/vision-zero/editor/testing.md

 7. Navigate back to the EMS incident details page, and use the falafel menu to "Reset" the record's status.
 8. Notice that the EMS record now has a status of **Unmatched**
 9. Finally, go back to the crash details and once again restore the crash to it's original **Longitude**: `-97.676720393005`.
 Notice that the EMS record is again listed in the table with a status of **Matched automatically**

+### Fatalities list - `/fatalities`

+- Search, sort, and filter the falitities list
+- Test the column visibility picker to show/hide columns
+- Toggle the map view and click on a point to open it's pop-up card.
+Click on the hyperlinked crash ID to navigate the crash details page

 ### Top nav